Pietro2302/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-Name: User Story
+name: User Story
-About: This template is for creating user stories
+about: This template is for creating user stories
-Title: ''
+title: ''
-Labels: ''
+labels: ''
-Sssignees: ''
+assignees: ''

 ---